 When lifting the weight, keep your back as straight as you can, keep feet apart, slightly bend the legs with one leg forward and lift the object close to your body and lift with your thighs.

 Try not to stoop or squat, tighten your stomach muscles and do not straighten your legs before lifting.

 For moving thing, it is better for your back to push things rather than pulling them.

 Divide the load into smaller units, if possible.
-If the things is quite heavy, always get some help.
+If the things are quite heavy, always get some help.